Carbonari: Aftermath

 In 1830, Carbonari took part in the July Revolution in France.
 This gave them hope that a successful revolution might be staged in Italy.
-A bid in Modena was an outright failure, but in February 1831, several cities in the Papal States rose and flew the Carbonari tricolor.
+A bid in Modena was an outright failure, but in February 1831, several cities in the Papal States rose and flew the Carbonari tricolour.
 A volunteer force marched on Rome but was destroyed by Austrian troops who had intervened at the request of Pope Gregory XVI.
 After the failed uprisings of 1831, the governments of the various Italian states cracked down on the Carbonari, who now virtually ceased to exist.
-The more astute members realized they could never take on the Austrian army in open battle and joined a new movement, Giovane Italia ("Young Italy") led by the nationalist Giuseppe Mazzini.
-Independent from French Philadelphians were instead the homonymous carbonara group born in Southern Italy, especially in Puglia [3] and in the Cilento, between 1816 and 1828.
-In Cilento, in 1828, an insurrection of Philadelphia, who called for the restoration of the Neapolitan Constitution of 1820, was fiercely repressed by the director of the Bourbon police Francesco Saverio Del Carretto: among the atrocities, we remember the destruction of the village of Bosco.
+The more astute members realized they could never take on the Austrian army in open battle and joined a new movement, Giovane Italia ('Young Italy') led by the nationalist Giuseppe Mazzini, in which many members would trace their origins and inspiration to the Carbonari.

-This defeat made it clear to many Carbonari (such as Giuseppe Mazzini, one of the most acute Carbonari leaders) that militarily, especially if alone, they could not compete with Austria, one of the greatest powers of the Old Continent.
-They founded a new secret society called Young Italy in which many members would trace their origins and inspiration to the Carbonari.
 Rapidly declining in influence and members, the Carbonari practically ceased to exist, although the official history of this important company had continued, wearily, until 1848.
+Independent from French Philadelphians were instead the homonymous carbonara group born in Southern Italy, especially in Puglia and in the Cilento, between 1816 and 1828.
+In Cilento, in 1828, an insurrection of Philadelphia, who called for the restoration of the Neapolitan Constitution of 1820, was fiercely repressed by the director of the Bourbon police Francesco Saverio Del Carretto, whose violent retaliation included the destruction of the village of Bosco.

 Holy protector

-The members of Carboneria recognize Theobald of Provins as the patron saint of the coal miners (as well as the conciers).
+The members of Carboneria recognize Theobald of Provins as the patron saint of charcoal burners as well as tanners.
 In fact, for example, Felice Orsini's father, who belonged to Carboneria, wanted to give him the name of Orso Teobaldo Felice.